 Attraction and Retention of Talents - With people being our key to success, we offer market-competitive employment packages, consisting of both fringe benefits and welfare for all our employees, to ensure that we attract and retain the best people for our business operations.
-Upkeeping a work culture that rewards high performance, our comprehensive packages offer discretionary incentives, including bonus scheme, sales commission, Options, housing allowances, medical insurance and retirement protection.
+Upkeeping a work culture that rewards high performance, our comprehensive packages offer discretionary incentives, including bonus scheme, sales commission, options, housing allowances, medical insurance and retirement protection.
 In addition, we also encourage our employees to enjoy a well-balanced work and personal life.
 Other than annual leaves, we help our employees to effectively manage their work and life commitments through such policies as marriage, parental and compassionate leave.
-For job opportunities for personal development or career advancement, we open up new job postings for internal applications prior to outside recruitments.
-Any promotions are decided within a level-playing field environment disregard to gender or years of service and are awarded based on experience, performance and the ability to cohere to teamwork.
+For job opportunities for personal development or career advancement, we encourage and award employees for taking accredited courses and we open up new job postings for internal applications prior to outside recruitments.
+Any promotions are decided within a level-playing field environment disregard to gender or years of service and are assessed based on experience, performance and the ability to cohere to teamwork.